 If you're cruising down the road in some snow and you come to a hill that has snow or ice on it, or it might just be it's the same amount of snow you've been on, but you have a bigger incline, you want to stop before you get to that hill.
 Put it in four-wheel low.

-I don't want to talk bad about anyone, but I know sometimes there's that idea of, well, let's just see if we can make it.
+Sometimes there's that idea of, well, let's just see if we can make it.
 Then if we need it, we're going to drop it into four low.

-When we're talking about driving in winter weather, we're talking about being out on public roads, where there's other drivers.
-That means we're having to compensate, not only for ourselves in more treacherous conditions, but also others who maybe are not as equipped to be out there either.
+We are talking about driving in winter weather, and being out on public roads where there are other drivers.
+That means we're having to compensate, not only for ourselves in more treacherous conditions, but also others who may not as equipped to be out there either.